NERC-CEH/datalab/docs/src/howto/rstudio-single-user-explanation/README.md

 # Single use of a project's RStudio notebook #

 ## Why is this warning displayed? ##

-This warns you that the RStudio notebook you are about to open 'may' be in use by another user.
-If the notebook has been opened recently (eg within the last 8 hours) then the warning will be displayed.
+Currently, an Rstudio notebook in DataLabs does not support being opened in multiple instances.
+This warning is displayed if the notebook you are about to open 'may' be in use by another user.
+If the notebook has been opened recently (eg within the last 8 hours) then this warning is shown.
 This is important because if you proceed to open the notebook then the current user will have their instance closed, causing some disruption to them.

 ## What does this warning look like ##